EConcessionary Passes - a reminder from DHBUG

 (iv) We continue to receive positive feedback on shuttle services between Chelmer Valley ‘Park and Ride’ and Broomfield Hospital.
 These are now operated directly by ECC - yet not all potential users seem aware of the service.
 Are our members championing this?

-(v) The newly introduced X10 Stansted airport service from Basildon & Wickford has also attracted favourable comment from our members.
+(v) The X10 Stansted airport service from Basildon & Wickford has also attracted favourable comment from our members.
 In tandem with train from Wickford, this offers a viable evening return route to Burnham and Southminster from Chelmsford.
 Traffic levels are building but the service still needs more use if it is to survive.
+Remember that bus concessionary passes are valid for use on the X10 and the X30 airport links.

 EUpdates on a further range of topicss